Mid-Sussex railways: Littlehampton

-Both lines faced Portsmouth, so that direct through running from Littlehampton to Arundel was not possible, even though that must have been the Commissioners’ expectation.
-A spur was authorised by Act of 29 July 1864; this would run directly from the Littlehampton line towards Pulborough, but it was not constructed and the powers were allowed to lapse.
+Both lines faced Portsmouth, so that direct through running from Littlehampton to Arundel was not possible, even though that must have been the commissioners’ expectation.
+A spur was authorised by the London, Brighton and South Coast Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. cccxiv) of 29 July 1864; this would run directly from the Littlehampton line towards Pulborough, but it was not constructed and the powers were allowed to lapse.

-A more comprehensive scheme was prepared, and this was authorised by Act of 30 July 1866.
+A more comprehensive scheme was prepared, and this was authorised by the London, Brighton and South Coast Railway (Capital and Powers) Act 1866 (29 & 30 Vict. c. cclxxxi) of 30 July 1866.
 It would have provided two new spurs to enable direct running from Littlehampton towards Pulborough or Worthing.
 Parliament imposed a penalty of £50 per day if the new spurs were not constructed within a specified time.
-However the Pulborough-facing spur would have crossed the West Coast line by a flat crossing, and the Board of Trade objected to the arrangement; consequently neither spur was constructed, and later on the Brighton company had to start paying the £50 per day penalty for non-compliance with their own Act.
+However the Pulborough-facing spur would have crossed the West Coast line by a flat crossing, and the Board of Trade objected to the arrangement; consequently neither spur was constructed, and later on the Brighton company had to start paying the £50 per day penalty for non-compliance with their own act of Parliament.